The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: Summary

 To demonstrate the method, we have applied the proposed approach to a hypothetical branching fraction measurement to see the maximum allowed bias due to possible mismodelling of the detector efficiency.
 We find that the bias depends significantly on the kinematic overlap between the signal and the control channels that are used as crosschecks in the analysis.

 In addition to the nominal approach, a reinforcement learning technique is also employed.
-We explore the potentiality of this alternative route by applying it to the measurement of the $P_{5}^{'}$ angular observable in $B^0 \to K^{*0} \mup \mun$ decays.
-We find that, when including all the crosschecks of the analysis, there is no room for hidden systematic uncertainties associated to the modelling of the detector efficiency to explain the deviation observed in data.
+We explore the potentiality of this alternative route by applying it to the measurement of the $P_{5}^{'}$ angular observable in $B^0 \to K^{*0} \mumu$ decays.
+We find that in the tested minimal scenario, when including all the crosschecks of the analysis there is no room for hidden systematic uncertainties associated to the modelling of the detector efficiency to explain the deviation observed in data.
+This result is based on the use of fast simulation, a robust and final statement can only be achieved by considering all possible detector effects which can only be accessed with a full simulation of the detector.
 The development of a reinforcement learning solution is an essential complement to the results of the paper, but such an approach can have the highest potential when generalised to low-level quantities.
 The extension of the presented method to all possible aspects directly related to the detector, in fact, will be fundamental to demonstrate the robustness of any future discovery claim.